Welcome and Information Center

 Have you visited the Welcome & Information Center?
 We want to know what you think of your experience.
 Click here to complete a brief evaluation of your visit to the Welcome & Information Center.

 To learn more about the programs we offer and if RACC is the right choice for you, check out our Viewbook.
 If you’d prefer to plan your visit to RACC ahead of time, you may call the Welcome & Information Center to schedule an appointment with an Enrollment Services Coordinator or schedule a tour.
 We also hope to see you during one of the many local college fairs we attend or at our Fall or Spring Open House.

-College entrance examinations, such as the ACT or SAT, are not required.
+College entrance examinations, such as the ACT or SAT, are not required, but they may be used to waive portions of the placement test.
 High school transcripts, G.E.D. certificates, and prior college transcripts must be submitted to complete the application file and may be used as a basis for admission to some selective admission programs of study.

 RACC's open admissions policy does not guarantee acceptance into a specific program of study.
 Some programs have requirements that must be met in order for students to secure licensure or certification upon completion of the program.
 Other factors include limitations on enrollment based upon availability of college or community facilities used for practice experience.
 These programs may consider your academic performance in both high school and college, in addition to other factors, when making decisions about program qualifications.

 RACC uses data collected through the application for admissions to better understand our students.
 Some data is also reported to outside agencies as required by law.
 Students attending postsecondary institutions may opt-out of Pennsylvania-mandated data collection by completing the Postsecondary Data Collection Opt-Out Form.